The Dachshund – A feisty, comical little companion with personality by the bucketload.

 Smooth haired varieties need very little maintenance – a weekly brush to remove dead hairs is all he needs.

 His longer haired counterpart requires brushing every two or three days to stay on top of any matting, tangling, mud or twigs brought in from the garden.
-The longer-haired breed will benefit from FURminator brush.
+The longer-haired breed will benefit from the FURminator brush.

 And the wire haired dogs need brushing a few times a week plus hand stripping twice a year to keep their coat looking respectable.